Code-Institute-Submissions/b1ndark-project1/README.md

 - #### Activities Page

-    - The Activites page presents examples of activities that can be done in Algarve.
+    - The Activities page presents examples of activities that can be done in Algarve.
-    - ALso presents info about them and their locations.
+    - Also presents info about them and their locations.

     ![image](assets/images/readme-images/activities.png)
 <br>